 This number is usually different from the pour cost percentage, which is the actual costs incurred (based on the invoices from the distributor) divided by the actual sales generated (based on your bar's POS system or the cash register).It is extremely important to always keep track of your bar and all your products’ pour costs because the number determines your bar’s profitability.
 It helps you identify potential inefficiencies that are causing profit loss to your business and allows you to develop suitable strategies to improve in time.

 With BinWise Pro, an industry-leading bar inventory software system these numbers are automatically generated and ready for whenever you need to review them.
-Book a demo to learn more about how BinWise Pro can help you take bar inventory accurately, calculate your pars and variance, and alert you when your pour costs are too high or too low.
+Book a demo to learn more about how BinWise Pro can help you improve your liquor inventory control, calculate your pars and variance, and alert you when your pour costs are too high or too low.